When You Wish Upon A Death Star

 And these new Disney films have more in common with WMD’s than simply fulfilling their role as keys to distracting society’s attention.
 They’re stories that are received much differently by the people than they are the experts at public relations.
 They’re also stories with the power to shape culture by their immediate influence.
 The WMD story succeeded in mobilizing the massive forever-war that no one was allowed to challenge without undergoing accusations of betraying patriotic loyalty.
 As Reverend Billy Talen says, sentimental patriotism is the same thing as extreme consumerism, and Disney’s new Star Wars films seem to impose both.

-After all, it’s not as if films riddled with deus ex machinas might promote a culture of intellectual laziness, right?
+After all, it’s not as if films riddled with deus ex machina lethargy might promote a culture of intellectual laziness, right?

 Why be bothered by unnecessary indulgences such as plot and character development?
-We’ll forget all about this movie in a couple of months anyway – unlike the original films.
+We’ll forget all about this movie in a couple of months anyway, unlike the original films.
 But with each new addition we all care about the original story less and less.
-With every subsequent release of a new Star Wars film, a once great unifying cultural force that extended beyond the bounds of race, religion or class, becomes less significant.
+And with every subsequent release of a new Star Wars film, a once great unifying cultural force that extended beyond the bounds of race, religion or class, becomes less significant.

 But something even more insidious appears to be happening as well.